About Department of Business Studies

 Photo: Mikael Wallerstedt

 The department offers education at the undergraduate, advanced, and doctoral levels.
-Every year, we welcome around 3500 students to our courses and programmes.
-We offer several Master's Programmes, among others the one-year Master's Programmes in Sustainable Management and in International and European Law and Business.
+Every year, we welcome nearly 3 000 students to our courses and programmes.
+We offer several Master's specialisations in English.
 Most of our teachers are also active researchers and the department has about ten excellent teachers.

-Our research covers several areas of business studies, entrepreneurship and law and business.
+Our research covers several areas of business studies.
 The department's research vision is to build on existing high-quality research but also to challenge and question established concepts and assumptions, which allows us to be at the forefront of our discipline.
 About twenty associated researchers are linked to the activities.
 The department also hosts the Swedish Research School of Management and IT (MIT).

 History